What is a Feature Flag?

 - Go to

-- Click on
+http://localhost:4000/feature-flags - Click on

-link - Click on
+enable_edit_buttonlink - Click on

-button inDefault state
+enablebutton inDefault state

-link for any row.
-You will see that the edit
+Click on Companies then click on the show link for any row.
+You will see that the edit button displays for every company.

-Now we want to hide the edit
+Now we want to hide the edit button only for Company 6.

 - Go to

-link - In the
+enable_edit_buttonlink - In the

 Implement a Group Flag

-Let’s add the following code at the end of the file lib/app/feature_flags_impl.ex
+Let’s add the following code at the end of the file lib/app/feature_flags_impl.ex.

 defimpl FunWithFlags.Group, for: App.Companies.Company do